 - 1. Determine the item and quantity to be purchased based on the grant award (funding source). - 2.
 Gather price information to determine if the price is fair and reasonable.
 This normally will be based on a comparison of historical prices paid for the item or commercial/Internet catalog or advertised prices.
 The subrecipients are encouraged to obtain quotes (orally or written), but it is not required.
 Refer to Section 3.2 for procedures to obtain a quote. - 3.
 Select the vendor and ensure acceptance of any applicable federal clauses is documented. - 4.
-Complete a Micro/Discretionary Purchase Documentation Form (Appendix C) and submit to the FDOT District Grant Program Manager for review and approval, if required.
-Such a requirement may be in response to a risk assessment finding, triennial review corrective action, etc. but will be discussed with the subrecipient in advance of executing the PTGA.
+Complete a Micro/Discretionary Purchase Documentation Form (Appendix C) and submit to the FDOT District Grant Program Manager for review and approval.
 It is crucial the purchase order clearly specifies the item(s) or service(s) being purchased and the terms and conditions of the purchase. - 5.
-If approval is required, the FDOT Grant Program Manager must approve the micro purchases before the recipient places a written or oral purchase order.
-FDOT encourages subrecipients to work collaboratively with their FDOT District Program Manager to ensure they are in full compliance with all federal and state regulations and can show documented evidence to support the recommendation and decision to make a micro purchase award. - 6.
+The FDOT Grant Program Manager must approve all federally funded micro purchases before the recipient places a written or oral purchase order.
+As such, FDOT encourages subrecipients to work collaboratively with their FDOT District Program Manager to ensure they are in full compliance with all federal and state regulations and can show documented evidence to support the recommendation and decision to make a micro purchase award. - 6.
 The procurement process is completed with the selected vendor. - 7.
 Documentation must be kept to support the method of purchase, basis for vendor selection, and reasonableness of price.